bvinha/Georeference-BIIGLE-Video-Annotations/README.md

-This in an ad-hoc Python script used to merge the time-stamped video annotations of deep-sea benthic megafauna - annotated using the open-source software BIIGLE ([biigle.de](https://biigle.de/)) (Langenkämper et al., 2017) - with a corresponding navigation file.
-In this case, the navigation file contains the USBL position of a Remotely Operated Vehicule (ROV) with information on time, latitude and longitude.
+This in an ad-hoc Python script used to georeference video annotations of deep-sea benthic megafauna - annotated with BIIGLE ([biigle.de](https://biigle.de/)) (Langenkämper et al., 2017).

 # Requirements